luqmaansu/pacer-challenge/README.md

 4. Run the development server `py manage.py runserver`
 5. Create and run migrations `py manage.py makemigrations && py manage.py migrate`
 6. Open endpoint URL `http://<host>/scores/api/get_score/` in browser
-7. Enter a number in `input_value` field and try to post it
+7. Enter a number in `input_value` field, optionally select a `user`, and try to post it

 ### API endpoint
 1. A simple Python Django app was developed that has an API endpoint at `/scores/api/get_score/`.
 The API was created using [Django REST Framework](https://github.com/encode/django-rest-framework).
 This endpoint can accessed via `POST` request and does the followings:
-    1. Accepts an input parameter `input_value`
+    1. Accepts input parameters `input_value` and `user` (id number)
     2. Calculates `score` using a custom formula
         - At the moment, the formula is simply `score = input_value + 1`
     3. Records the user and result in the database
         - The fields are `id`, `user`, `score`, and `date_submitted`
-        - If the user is not authenticated, the `user` field will be `None`
+        - If the `user` id does not correspond to an existing user, an error will be returned
         - `date_submitted` will be automatically assigned with the current date time

 ### Database